microsoft/Olive/docs/source/features/huggingface_model_optimizations.md

 Please refer to [metrics](../overview/options.md#metrics) for more details.

 ### Custom components config
-You can use your own custom compenents functions for your model.
+You can use your own custom components functions for your model.
 You will need to define the details of your components in your script as functions.
 ```json
 {
     "input_model": {